sagitta42/PMTselection/README.md

 Afterwards, python script ```pmt_selection.py``` is called from the main script ```pmt_selection.sh```.
 This step can be done once for given run_min and run_max and commented out (skipped) if re-running is needed to save time.

+Note: livetime is saved into a file that has min and max run in its name.
+The following step will look for a file with that specific name.
+If you want to extend your range, the procedure has to be run again to create a new file.
+If you always work with the same run range, this step can be done once and commented out.

 ## Step 1: obtain list of enabled channels in each run

 The first step is contained in the method ```enabled_channels()``` of the class ```PMTinfo``` (see ```pmt_info.py```).
 The method is called from ```pmt_selection.py```.
 The method uses three sources of information: